AculaStation/AculaStation-Bee/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Feature requests are handled in the repository, but you could also discuss your ideas on beestation discord or forums here: https://forums.beestation13.com/
+Feature requests are handled in the repository, but you could also discuss your ideas on the AculaStation discord found here: https://discord.gg/xkEBR2GtyC